This post may contain affiliate links.

-As important as it is to stay clean on the daily basis, this task can be a bit more complicated when traveling to certain locations.
+As important as it is to stay clean on a daily basis, this task can be a bit more complicated when traveling to certain locations.
 I learned this first-hand when serving on a mission trip to Honduras.
-Lack of supplies and even minimal clean water can make it a bit cumbersome to do simplistic things like brush your teeth and wash your face.
+Lack of supplies and even minimal clean water can make it a bit cumbersome to do simple things like brushing your teeth and washing your face.

 Below are some personal hygiene travel tips to keep you healthy no matter where you intend to go.

 Preparation is the key to maintaining good personal hygiene.
 When packing your bags for the road, unless you’re going to a location known for having the personal hygiene products you use, you’ll need to pack enough of the following:

 - Skincare products – Make sure that you’ve packed enough skincare products to get you through your trip.
 It is best if the products you obtain are not opened and are compacted size so that they fit into your luggage without taking up much space.
 The ideal skincare products would include an exfoliant, along with a moisturizer that contains sun protection.

 - Oral Hygiene Products – Some hotels (not all) have oral hygiene products on hand that you can use instead of having to pack your own.
 However, it is always best to be prepared.
 Make sure to pack your toothbrush (along with a toothbrush cover to keep germs away), some toothpaste, and mouthwash.
 When my family traveled to Honduras, I purchased one-time use toothbrushes that already had the toothpaste on them and didn’t require water.
 This was really important since clean drinking water was at a premium.